django/deps/final/0001-dep-process.rst

 Review & Resolution
 -------------------

-Once the author has completed a DEP, the shepherd will ask the Technical Board for review and pronouncement.
-The final authority for deciding on a DEP rests with the Technical Board.
-They may choose to rule on a DEP as a team, or they may designate one or more board members to review and decide.
+Once the author has completed a DEP, the Author or Shepherd will ask the Steering Council for review and pronouncement.
+The final authority for deciding on a DEP rests with the Steering Council.
+They may choose to rule on a DEP as a team, or they may designate one or more members to review and decide.

-Having the shepherd (i.e. a core dev) rather than the author ask helps ensure that the DEP meets the basic technical bar before it's called for review.
-It also provides a fairly strong fitness test before the board is asked to rule on it, making board rulings fairly easy.
-If the core developer shepherd is happy, the board will likely be as well.
+Having the Shepherd (i.e. an experienced contributor) rather than the Author ask helps ensure that the DEP meets the basic technical bar before it's called for review.
+It also provides a fairly strong fitness test before the Steering Council is asked to rule on it, making rulings fairly easy.
+If the Shepherd is happy, the Steering Council will likely be as well.

 For a DEP to be accepted it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate Django unduly.
 Finally, a proposed enhancement must "fit" with Django's general philosophy and architecture.
-This last category is the most imprecise and takes the most judgment, so if the Board rejects a DEP for lack of "fit" they should provide a clear explanation for why.
+This last category is the most imprecise and takes the most judgment, so if the Steering Council rejects a DEP for lack of "fit" they should provide a clear explanation for why.

 At this point, the DEP will be considered "Accepted" and moved to the ``accepted`` directory in the DEPs repo.

 A DEP can also be "Withdrawn".
-The DEP author or a core developer can assign the DEP this status when the author is no longer interested in the DEP, or if no progress is being made on the DEP.
+The DEP Author or maintainer of the DEPs repo can assign the DEP this status when the Author is no longer interested in the DEP, or if no progress is being made on the DEP.
 Once a DEP is withdrawn, it's moved to the ``withdrawn`` directory for reference.
 Later, another author may resurrect the DEP by opening a pull request, updating (at least) the author, and moving it back to ``draft``.

 Finally, a DEP can also be "Rejected".
 Perhaps after all is said and done it was not a good idea.
 It is still important to have a record of this